13 JULY 2025

 Can I take pictures of cosplayers?

-Sure.
-The general etiquette is to ask first.
-However, if someone is already posing for 6 cameras, there's no harm in jumping into the mix.
-In terms of taking pictures with cosplayers, things get dicier.
+In terms of taking pictures with cosplayers, things get more nuanced.
 Remember that you're often going to be in a humid, crowded environment; cosplayers may not want dozens of sweaty strangers pressing up against them.
 (Would you?)
 So if you do take a photo with them, don't try to squeeze in.
-Be respectful; crude comments, groping, even licking, are gross experiences inflicted on both male and female cosplayers.
+Be respectful; I shouldn't have to say this, but don't be one of those gross attendees making crude comments, groping, or even licking male and female cosplayers.

 Where can I charge my devices?